Understanding Aidge Intermediate Representation (IR)#

 The Aidge framework represents a Deep Neural Network (DNN) model as a directed computational graph, where vertices correspond to computational operations and edges define the flow of data between these operations.

-The graph is explicitly defined by the user and is not inferred from code.
+The graph is explicitly defined by the user and not inferred from code.

-At the end of it you will gain knowledge on how Aidge define a Graph and how you can manipulate it.
+By the end, you will understand how Aidge defines a graph and how to manipulate it.

 import aidge_core